racket/racket/collects/swindle/readme.txt

   Compilation definitions.

 * tool.ss (module)
-  Setup for Swindle in DrScheme -- makes some languages available in DrScheme, including custom Swindle-based languages.
+  Setup for Swindle in DrRacket -- makes some languages available in DrRacket, including custom Swindle-based languages.

 * custom.ss (module)
   A sample file that demonstrates how to create a Swindle-based